 Nephrology consultation has merit if patients develop HUS, as up to 50% require hemodialysis if acute renal impairment occurs.
 Gastroenterology or infectious disease consultations may also provide expert guidance, especially in the initial diagnostic evaluation patient care phase, when trying to differentiate E. coli O157: H7 from other infectious, inflammatory, or ischemic etiologies of bloody diarrhea.

-The management of E coli 0157 infection is by an interprofessional team that includes an emergency department physician, an infectious disease consultant, intensivist, nephrologist, an internist.
+The management of E Coli 015: H7 infection is by an interprofessional team that includes an emergency department physician, an infectious disease consultant, a nephrologist, an internist.
 The majority of patients are treated with supportive measures that include hydration.
-Antibiotics have not been shown to be beneficial in most cases.
+Antibiotics are not beneficial in most cases.
 However, patients with severe manifestations of HUS may benefit from hemodialysis to treat volume, electrolyte, and uremia issues related to acute renal failure.
 Limited data suggest that the monoclonal antibody eculizumab may expedite recovery from E. coli 0157: H7 HUS.
-The outcome in healthy patients is good but in those patients with suppression of immunity, the prognosis is guarded.
+The outcome in healthy patients is good, but in those patients with suppression of immunity, the prognosis is guarded.
 (Level V)

 |||Erickson MC,Liao JY,Payton AS,Cook PW,Ortega YR, Survival and Internalization of Salmonella and Escherichia coli O157:H7 Sprayed onto Different Cabbage Cultivars during Cultivation in Growth Chambers.
 Journal of the science of food and agriculture.
 2019 Jan 9; [PubMed PMID: 30624787]|